suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 An expiry date for the use of the manifest encoded as the positive integer number of seconds since 1970-01-01.
 Implementations that use this parameter MUST use a 64-bit internal representation of the integer.

-#### suit-parameter-component-offset {#suit-parameter-component-offset}
+#### suit-parameter-component-slot {#suit-parameter-component-slot}

-This parameter sets the offset in a component.
+This parameter sets the slot index of a component.
 Some components support multiple possible Slots (offsets into a storage area).
-This parameter describes the intended Slot to use, identified by its offset into the component's storage area.
-This offset MUST be encoded as a positive integer.
+This parameter describes the intended Slot to use, identified by its index into the component's storage area.
+This slot MUST be encoded as a positive integer.

 #### suit-parameter-encryption-info {#suit-parameter-encryption-info}